goauthentik/authentik/website/integrations/services/wazuh/index.md

 You can generate a new one under **System** -> **Certificates** -> **Generate** in the Admin interface of authentik.

-Add a name, set the validity period to 365 days and click `Generate`
+Add a name, set the validity period to 365 days and click **Generate**.
 ![](./certificate.png)

 If all goes well authentik will display a message like the one below